JustNik8/MosPlace/README.md

 ![Dark theme](./assets/screens_dark_theme.jpg)

 # About
 An application was created for users, that likes achievements.
 The application contains various places, like landmarks, restaurants, parks, that are grouped by districts of Moscow.
 The user can interact with a place.
-For example, he can mark the place as visited, rate, leave a review, attach photos.
+For example, he can mark the place as visited, rate.
+In the future, the ability to leave a review and attach a photo will be added.
 Each user has a profile.
-In the profile, he can see achievements, progress indicator of visited places, etc.
+In the plans: in the profile, user can see achievements, progress indicator of visited places, etc.

 # Technolohies
 * [Kotlin](https://kotlinlang.org/) - Modern, concise and safe programming language.
 Recommended by Google for building Android apps.